The First Anniversary after a Husband Dies

 If you are the type who prefers to spend time alone, take the time for yourself.
 You deserve it!
 If you don’t have vacation time, ask your management if you can make up the time or ask a co-worker to cover for you.
 By sharing your situation, you will have more support during this rough period.
 This would be a perfect time to go on a hike, watch a movie in a theater by yourself, work-out, curl up and read a book, call a long-lost friend, volunteer to help less fortunate people or just stare out a window.
 This is a personal time for you; do what works best.
 You deserve the time alone!

-Let me close by saying that after years of widowhood, I still fall apart in April, as it is associated with the death of my husband.
+Still, the first anniversary after a husband dies may always be fraught.
+I still fall apart in April.
 Once the anniversary goes by, I pick myself up and continue as I did in the previous month.
 It is a lesson that takes years to master!

 Rachel Kodanaz